SCP-SL-Nexus/SCPSL-Essentials/README.md

 This plugin works on NWAPI

-`It adds commands such as: TPS, Invis, Visible, Freeze, UnFreeze, Size`
+`It adds commands such as: TPS, Invis, Visible, Freeze, UnFreeze, Size, CheatCheck, CheatCheckPassed`

 `Core Team - et`